broadly/wordpress-plugin/readme.txt

 = Do I need a Broadly Account to use the Broadly for WordPress plugin? =

 Yes, Broadly for WordPress is a plugin for Broadly customers who use WordPress for their website.
-Broadly helps generate online reviews for your business, and the Broadly for WordPress plugin displays those reviews on your website natively.
-Native reviews help with the SEO of your website.
+Broadly’s intuitive mobile app allows your business to easily communicate with your customers.
+Manage your online reputation and customer communications across SMS and email from any device, in real-time.

 = How do I get a Broadly Account? =

-Sign up for a demo from the Broadly website at http://broadly.com.
+Sign up for a demo from the Broadly website at https://broadly.com.

 = I'm having trouble, who do I contact? =

 Contact your Account Manager directly or contact Broadly support at either 1-800-727-0445 or support@broadly.com

-Learn more about Broadly at http://broadly.com.
+Learn more about Broadly at https://broadly.com.

 == Changelog ==